-- (1) Amounts reflect potential payments to be made under our Cost Savings Achievement Plan for fiscal 2020 based on the achievement of specified levels of cost savings achieved during 2020.
+(1) Amounts reflect potential payments to be made under our Cost Savings Achievement Plan in 2021 based on the achievement of specified levels of cost savings achieved during 2021.
 Threshold amounts represent each executive's allocation of the incentive pool if the threshold annualized cost savings of \$100.0 million are achieved and Target amounts represent each executive's allocation of the incentive pool if the annualized cost savings of \$125.0 million are achieved.
 For annualized savings over \$125.0 million, each executive will receive their respective allocation of an incentive pool equal to \$8.75 million plus 25% of the annualized cost savings over \$125.0 million, with no cap on the incentive pool.
 No amounts are paid under the Cost Savings Achievement Plan if the annualized savings achieved are less than \$75.0 million.
+For 2021, earned amounts under the Cost Savings Achievement Plan with respect to first quarter 2021 are noted in footnote 4 of the Summary Compensation Table.
+For 2021, our executives' allocations of the Cost Savings Achievement Plan pool, excluding the redistributed amount resulting from Dr. Daffron's resignation, are as follows: Mr. Jabbour 19.4%, Mr. Hipsher 11.5%, Mr. Reinhardt 8.6% and Dr. Daffron 9.7%.
+The Compensation Committee terminated the Cost Savings Achievement Plan with respect to cost savings achieved after first quarter 2021 and no amounts were earned thereafter.

-For 2020, our executives' allocations of the incentive pool, including any amounts redistributed due to participant terminations, under the Cost Savings Achievement Plan are as follows: Mr. Jabbour 18.5%; Dr. Daffron 18.5%; Mr. Hipsher 10.9%; and Mr. Reinhardt 8.2%. - (2) Amounts reflect potential payments to be made under our Annual Incentive Plan for fiscal 2020.
+- (2) Amounts reflect potential payments to be made under our Annual Incentive Plan for fiscal 2021.
 The amounts shown in the Threshold column reflect the amount payable if the threshold level of performance is achieved, which is 50% of the target amount shown in the Target column.
 The amount shown in the Maximum column is 200% of such target amount for each executive other than Mr. Jabbour, for whom it is 300% of his target amount.
-Target amounts, as a percentage of base salary, for each of our named executive officers under our Annual Incentive Plan are as follows: Mr. Jabbour 200%; Dr. Daffron 150%; Mr. Hipsher 100% and Mr. Reinhardt 100%. - (3) Represents options to purchase shares of the Company's common stock granted on June 30, 2020 under our Omnibus Plan in connection with our IPO.
-The vesting dates for these options are set forth in the Outstanding Equity Awards at Fiscal Year-End table below.
-These options are scheduled to expire seven years after the date of grant.
-The full grant date fair value of stock options under ASC 718 have been determined based on the assumptions set forth in Note 11 to our audited consolidated financial statements included in the 2020 Annual Report on Form 10-K filed on February 25, 2021.
+Target amounts, as a percentage of base salary, for each of our named executive officers under our Annual Incentive Plan are as follows: Mr. Jabbour 200%; Dr. Daffron 150%; Mr. Hipsher 100% and Mr. Reinhardt 100%.
+Dr. Daffron resigned his employment with the Company on May 27, 2021 and therefore did not receive an annual cash incentive with respect to performance in 2021. - (3) The amounts shown in column (g) represent the number of shares of performance-based restricted stock granted on March 10, 2021 under our Omnibus Incentive Plan, which are subject to our meeting an Adjusted EBITDA goal.
+These awards are also subject to time-based vesting over three years based on continued employment following the achievement of performance.
+Dr. Daffron resigned his employment with the Company on May 27, 2021 and therefore forfeited his award.